reachjainrahul/testrepo/docs/networkpolicy.md

 `NetworkPolicies` objects. `Nephe Controller` translates these NetworkPolicy related objects to the corresponding cloud constructs.
-Each antrea internal NetworkPolicy object will result in a combination of one or more cloud network security groups(NSG).
+Each antrea internal NetworkPolicy object will result in a combination of one or more cloud network security groups.
 The `AddressGroups` field will be translated to a cloud NSG, and it will be embedded in `source/destination` field of a cloud network security rule.
 The `AppliedToGroups` will translated to a NSG, and it will be attached to the public cloud VMs.
 Currently, enforcing ANP